 State v.
 Barnes, A14A1915, Court of Appeals of Georgia, March 27, 2015.
 The State appealed the Fayette County State Court’s order suppressing a DUI alcohol breath test result because Barnes’ refusal to take the test was not rescinded.
 Barnes was pulled over and, after an investigation including a portable breath result, was arrested for DUI.
 She was then read the Georgia Implied Consent rights regarding a request for a State breath test.
-She initially refused by saying no I already took that test.
-Another Officer on the scene explained that the rights were regarding a test at the police station at which point she replied “Oh, Okay.”
+She initially refused by saying no I had already took that test.
+Another officer on the scene explained that the rights were regarding a test at the police station at which point she replied “Oh, Okay.”
 She was taken to the police station and produced a valid breath test result.
 Barnes filed a motion to suppress the result arguing that she had never rescinded her refusal.
 The Court granted the motion and suppressed the breath test.
 The State appealed.

 -Author: George Creal